Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 #### Lido registry

-Reads validator pubkeys from Lido's on-chain NodeOperatorsRegistry or CSModule registry, depending on the module type.
+Reads validator pubkeys from Lido's on-chain `NodeOperatorsRegistry` or `CSModule registry`, depending on the module type.
 The sidecar connects to the configured RPC endpoint and calls the contract's `getSigningKeys` method with pagination.

 **Requirements:** `rpc_url` must be set in the `[pbs]` configuration.